ericheep/meatbags/README.md

 # meatbags
-openFrameworks sketch that connects to a Hokuyo UST-LX LIDAR sensor and sends those coordinates out via OSC.
+openFrameworks LiDAR blob detection

+This project implements a Hokuyo UST-LX LIDAR protocol and clusters that data to be used a blob detection for creative applications.

 ## installation